Testa questions state's short notice on education hearings

 The average contribution made by contractors in 2022 was $1,252, an increase of 0.2%.
 The record high average was $1,372 in 2020, according to ELEC.

-The top ten contractors were led by affiliates of Horizon Blue Cross Blue Shield.
-They received $12.9 billion worth of contracts, or about 86 percent of the total contracts.
-The group gave $165,573 in contributions, which is two percent of the total, ELEC said.
+The top 10 contractors were led by affiliates of Horizon Blue Cross Blue Shield.
+They received $12.9 billion worth of contracts, or about 86% of the total contracts.
+The group gave $165,573 in contributions, which is 2% of the total, ELEC said.

 REPORTER: Michelle Brunetti Post